Who Bombed Marrakesh?

 According to Associated Press:

-The official framing of the bombing also seemed shaky and somewhat quick on the draw.
+The official explanation for the bombing also seemed shaky.
 Initially it was blamed on ‘Al Qaeda in the Maghreb’ (AQIM), which then issued a statement denying responsibility.
 A Youtube video in which AQIM threatened the Moroccan government with attacks turned out to be an older video from 2007.

 AQIM is an al-Qaeda franchise for whom adjectives like ‘shadowy’, ‘nebulous’ and ‘murky’ might have been invented.
 It originated in Algeria as an offshoot of the Salafist Group for Preaching and Combat (GSPC), a radical Islamist group established by remnants of the Armed Islamic Group (GIA) towards the end of the Algerian civil war in the 1990s.